ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 The answers of these lead into the conclusion, that in most cases we might need to put our buffer overflow in an external function, and it's recommended to do so in this lab for not making things too hard.

-You can do this task as 32 - bit or 64 - bit versions.
+You can do this task as 32-bit or 64-bit versions.
 By default, the program is compiled as 64-bit.

 In this case, stack canaries might cause problems if you are using a modern distribution; disable them.

 > 1. Explain briefly the role of the `rip` register and `ret` instruction, and why we are interested in them.

-> 2. Explain what is causing the overflow in [example program. ](src/vuln_progs/Overflow.c)
+> 2. Explain what is causing the overflow in the [example program. ](src/vuln_progs/Overflow.c)

 >3.
 Further, analyze this program with `gdb` and try to find a suitable size for overflow (padding size), which starts to fill up the instruction pointer register.
 **Provide a screenshot when the overflow occurs and one byte from your input reaches the instruction pointer register.**

 ### B) Adding hidden (non-used) function to previous program.
 (And still executing it)

-Let's add a new function to the previously used program , but never actually use it.
+Let's add a new function to the previously used program, but never actually use it.

 We are going to execute this function by overflowing the program with specified input (in other words, with our crafted payload).